samisalkosuo/finnish-dep-parser-docker/README.md

 - *enable_cache*, enable cache for parsed conllu documents, 'true' or 'false'
   - Default is 'true'.
+  - Cache is 100MB in-memory cache.
-- *server_feature*, set features to start: DEP, LEMMA or ALL.
+- *server_feature*, set features to start: DEP, LEMMA, FWN or ALL.
+  - Separate features using comma to set features.
+For example: -e "server_feature=DEP,FWN"
   - Default is ALL to start all features.
   - DEP-feature starts dependency parser.
+  - FWN-feature enables FinWordNet servlet.
+Context root is /finwordnet.
+    - Requests are like */finwordnet?word=sana*.
+    - Response is un-compliant custom JSON.
   - LEMMA-feature starts a servlet that returns only lemmas.
 Context root is /lemma.
 - *log_level*, set level of logging.
   - 0=no logging after starting the container.